FLSA Exemption Test: Everything You Need to Know

 The Administrative Test

 This exemption test requires first passing a salary threshold.
-Then, under the administrative test, employees must have a principal duty of executing office and peripheral tasks associated with managing the general business operations of your employer or customer.
+Then, under the administrative test, employees must have a principal duty of executing office and peripheral tasks associated with managing the general business operations of your employees or customers.
 The chief responsibility includes using discretion and autonomy to make judgment decisions based on priority.

 The Professional Test

 Once the salary requirement has been met, the professional test requires the employee to have exceptional knowledge and expertise needed to make and exercise careful discretion and judgment as it relates to primarily intellectual decisions.
-To qualify for the professional test, one must have highly-developed knowledge in a category of science or learning that has been acquired through extensive specialization through extensive intellectual training or instruction.
+To qualify for the professional test, one must have highly-developed knowledge in a category of science or learning that has been acquired through extensive specialization, extensive intellectual training, or instruction.

 The Outside Sales Test

 This exemption test requires the employee to primarily work outside of the office and execute sales or work on contracts for services or goods.
 The most important requirement is that this employee must work almost extensively away from the primary business location performing tasks associated with initiating and closing a business sale.